 In addition to the already mentioned universities, the following are among the top-ranked German universities in business, economics, and law.

-The below rankings are purely for the MBA program, which is the eye-catcher for many business studies aspirants.
+The following rankings refer exclusively to the MBA programme, which is particularly attractive for many business administration aspirants.

 |European Ranking||Global Ranking||Business School|